inbravo/travel/september-2018-1/README.md

 * This years good rains has extended and forced me to cancel my ride plans
 * Decided to go to some nearby place after a friend insisted to plan out with him
 * I rarely choose to go to busy travel destinations, but this time i thought about going to Nainital
-* As always started early at 4:15 AM to head out on NH 24 towards Muradabad, and later taking road for Tanda and Bazpur
+* As always started early at 4:15 AM on NH 24 towards Muradabad, and later taken Tanda and Bazpur road

 ![](https://github.com/inbravo/travel/raw/master/september-2018-1/images/IMG_20180915_084107.jpg)